-- 1. Rate-of-Gain is mandatory, and exhibitors are required to sign up for this class during registration. - Official beginning weights will be recorded on the mandatory countywide weigh-in validation day(s) held at the Cass County fairgrounds. - Official ending weights will be determined on Sunday of the fair at weigh-in at the beef barns, with ALL Market Beef and Beef Feeder Calves, for the cattle that have completed the possession / validation / tagging requirements, and are exhibited at the fair. - 4.
-Placing will be as follows (ADG Average Daily Gain) determined in pounds:
+- Rate-of-Gain is mandatory, and exhibitors are required to sign up for this class during registration. - Official beginning weights will be recorded on the mandatory countywide weigh-in validation day(s) held at the Cass County fairgrounds. - Official ending weights will be determined on Sunday of the fair at weigh-in at the beef barns, with ALL Market Beef and Beef Feeder Calves, for the cattle that have completed the possession / validation / tagging requirements, and are exhibited at the fair. - Placing will be as follows (ADG Average Daily Gain) determined in pounds:

-2.25 & over ADG .
-A Premium 1.80- 2.24 ADG B Premium
+2.25 & over ADG A Premium

+1.80-2.24 ADG B Premium

+1.79 & under ADG C Premium